enricostara/eventure/README.md

 ## Features

-- **Event Management**
+- **Event Driven**
+  - Decouple components through publish-subscribe patterns
+  - EventBus with flexible wildcard subscription support
-  - Immutable events with tick, timestamp, type, data, and unique ID attributes
+  - Immutable events with type, data, and metadata
-  - Parent-child relationships between events for cascade tracking
   - JSON serialization for persistence and network transmission

-- **Event Log & Bus**
+- **Event Sourcing**
-  - EventLog: Track, save, and replay sequences of events
+  - Events as the single source of truth for all state changes
-  - EventBus: Decouple event producers from consumers with wildcard subscriptions
+  - Complete event history with EventLog as the persistent store
-  - Game state reconstruction through deterministic event replay
+  - State reconstruction at any point in time
+  - Parent-child relationships for complete cascade tracking

 - **Advanced Event Querying**
   - Filter events by type, data content, or relationships
   - Analyze event cascades and parent-child structures
   - Count, group, and visualize events with detailed formatting
-  - Query events by tick, root events, and other criteria
+  - Historical state access through tick-based event queries

 - **Ready-to-Use Examples**
   - Cryptocurrency Trading Bot: Financial simulation with market events